starryeyez024/patternfly-atomic/CODE-GUIDELINES.md

 #### 5. Overwrite Bootstrap

 Keep PatterFly code DRY.
-Reuse as much as we can get from Bootstrap.
+Reuse as much as you can from Bootstrap.

+**To overwrite Bootstrap:**

+- Be precise and accurate, introduce as little modifications as possible to achieve the design.
+- Base your styles on the original bootstrap scss file.
+- Bootstrap uses a modified version of BEM: `{{block}}-{{element}}-{{modifier}}`.
+- Create a new `pf-` block element to live beside the Bootstrap block instead of a modifier.

 ```sass
 // PatterFly card block